Abby Conroy, Land Use Administrator

 Click here to view the Town Calendar for details.

 *Effective 08/24/2020 the Salisbury Inland Wetlands & Watercourses Commission will hold virtual meetings on the Zoom Platform*

 Due to the ongoing public health concerns associated with COVID-19 Commissions are meeting virtually.
 To confirm meeting specifics please contact the Land Use Office.
-Pursuant to Governor Lamont’s Executive Order No. 7B Section 1, regarding the suspension of in person open meeting requirements, the Commission will be holding meetings online via Zoom.
+Pursuant to Special Act Act No. 21-2 Sec.
+149, the Commission will be holding meetings online via Zoom.
 Members of the public will be able to participate in these public meetings via the video conference link posted on the agenda, or by dialing in using the teleconference phone line listed.